Social Sciences - Social Justice and Equity Studies

 Another 15 percent of graduates find work in the university and college sector as consultants, advisors and teachers.
 The remaining 15 percent enter some type of private sector career, making their marks in ways too varied to summarize.

 In a voluntary 2014 suvey that alumni were asked to complete, 55 percent of the survey participants indicated that they were employed full-time, 30 percent of the participants indicated that they were employed part-time, 10 percent indicated that they were full-time students, and 5 percent of the participants indicated that they were not employed, either seeking work, travelling, on leave, or for other reasons.

 SJES is a program that nurtures students academically, prepares them professionally, and supports them in their activist interests.
-After graduating from SJES, alumni continue to be involved in community, volunteer work, or social activism, with 80% of students letting us know of their involvement.
+After graduating from SJES, alumni continue to be involved in community work, volunteer work, or social activism, with 80 percent of students letting us know of their involvement.